 your allegiance to God 2. daily prayers 3.
 Zakat (obligatory charity, a

 significant portion of which can be used to finance the war against the unbelievers) 4.

 Paperback, 432 pages

-A commemorative recreation on paper of comments, articles and extracts of a watershed year when headlines and scriptures came
+A commemorative recreation of comments, articles and extracts from a period when headlines

 and scriptures came together like at no other time since boreal.ca went live in April of 2003.

 Boreal Books® is a registered trademark of Bernard Payeur